-The City of Chicago is the owner, operator and manager of the Chicago Airports. (c) Through the efforts and leadership of the City of Chicago, Chicago - O'Hare International Airport is the busiest airport in the world.
+(c) The City of Chicago is the owner, operator and manager of the Chicago Airports.
+Through the efforts and leadership of the City of Chicago, Chicago - O'Hare International Airport is the busiest airport in the world.
 The Chicago Airports serve a critical role in the nation's air transportation system, and provide significant economic benefits to the Bi-State Region.
 The City of Chicago has committed significant resources to the development and operation of the Chicago Airports and views the Chicago Airports as a significant municipal asset.
-It is in the best interests of the City of Chicago and a public purpose, which this Compact is intended to further, to ensure that (i) the Chicago Airports retain their pre-eminent position as an engine for economic growth and development of the City of Chicago, (ii) the City of Chicago's investment in the Chicago Airports, and ancillary and intangible benefits accruing to the City of Chicago and its citizens from the Chicago Airports be protected by the continued operation of the Chicago Airports by the City of Chicago and (iii) the local airport system development policy be responsive to the concerns of the City of Chicago and the City of Gary and not be promulgated by any Person not experienced in the affairs of the Chicago Airports and the Gary Regional Airport.
+It is in the best interests of the City of Chicago and a public purpose, which this Compact is intended to further, to ensure that (i) the Chicago Airports, retain their pre-eminent position as an engine for economic growth and development of the City of Chicago, (ii) the City of Chicago and its citizens from the Chicago Airports be protected by the continued operation of the Chicago Airports by the City of Chicago and (iii) the local airport system development policy be responsive to the concerns of the City of Chicago and the City of Gary and not be promulgated by any Person not experienced in the affairs of the Chicago Airports and the Gary Regional Airport.
 The City of Gary benefits from the continued operation of the Chicago Airports by the City of Chicago.
-By establishing the Authority pursuant to this Compact, the mutual aviation interests of both the City of Chicago and the City of Gary are best served.
+By establishing the Authority pursuant to this Compact, the mutual aviation interests of both the City of d) The City of Gary controls Gary Regional Airport through the Gary Regional Airport Authority.
+The Gary Regional Airport Authority owns and operates Gary Regional Airport.
+Gary Regional Airport has various capital development needs and the City of Gary and the Gary Regional Airport Authority have insufficient resources to fund the Capital Projects needed to enable Gary Regional Airport to function effectively as a reliever airport for the Chicago Airports.
+Development of Gary Regional Airport can help meet the air transportation needs of the Bi-State Region.
+Coordination by the Signatories of the development of Gary Regional Airport swill promote the timely implementation of capacity improvements to meet the air service needs of the Bi-State Region.
+Development of Gary Regional Airport will provide substantial benefits to the Chicago Airports by alleviating congestion at Chicago-O'Hare International Airport, reducing operational delays and associated costs for air carriers and air travelers arid promoting the efficient use of the local airport system.
+This Compact will facilitate the development of the facilities and operations at Gary Regional Airport in coordination with the Chicago Airports.